UnofficialJuliaMirror/AutoDiffSource.jl-7e4cc7a5-8b60-57c8-b743-06a5fc972085/README.md

 ### Similar efforts

 https://github.com/JuliaDiff/ReverseDiffSource.jl is pretty close and has more features.
 AutoDiffSource is faster, easier to use, and supports functions with multiple return values.
-Since forward and backward passes are separate it can differentiate nested functions or be plugged in to your own gradient learning code with ease.
+Since forward and backward passes are separate it can differentiate nested functions or be plugged in to your own gradient learning code.